kuzzleio/kuzzle/doc/2/plugins/plugin-context/constructors/elasticsearch/index.md

 This client can be used to send raw Elasticsearch request.

-See [Elasticsearch official documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html) for more informations.
+See [Elasticsearch official documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html) for more information.

 ---